 After ConceptDraw STORE and ConceptDraw DIAGRAM are downloaded and installed, you can install the Rapid UML solution from the ConceptDraw STORE.

 To make sure that you are doing it all right, use the pre-designed symbols from the stencil libraries from the solution to make your drawings look smart and professional.
 Also, the pre-made examples from this solution can be used as drafts so your own drawings can be based on them.
 Using the samples, you can always change their structures, colors and data.

 UML diagrams as a tool for a software development team

 As we progress into the 21st century, our reliance on computer and information systems to facilitate business is greater than ever before.
-The global market is much too convoluted and relentless to be run on manpower and note-taking alone; software systems are crucial to a company when handling large amounts of data processing, customer transactions, or client databases.
+The global market is too confused and adamant to work only on labor and record keeping; software systems are crucial to a company when handling large amounts of data processing, customer transactions, or client databases.
 As such, their development and maintenance has become a key component in successful company operations.

-To structure, plan, and control the development of these systems, a software development life cycle (SDLC) is developed and adhered to.
-Different methodologies have evolved to be applied for different purposes, based on technical, organizational, project and team needs, but generally all will use some combination of the following stages:
+To structure, plan and manage the development of these systems, a software development life cycle (SDLC) is developed and respected.
+Different methodologies have evolved to be applied for different purposes, based on technical, organizational, project and team needs, but generally, all will use some combination of the following stages: